 There are two ways to do this.

 - Press the Home button/Side button three times.
 Next, enter your Guided Access passcode.
-Finally, tap End located at the top left corner of your screen.
+Finally, tap End at the top left.

 - Did you enable the Touch ID/Face ID option during the initial steps?
 If so, another way to end Guided Access is by using these.
 On iPhones with Touch ID, press it twice and confirm with your fingerprint.
 On iPhones with Face ID, hold the device in front of your face and press the Side button twice.